elemental/Elemental/doc/source/imports/plcg.rst

 simple (but well-studied) Linear Congruential Generator.
 Knuth's constants from The Art of Computer Programming Vol. 2 are used.

+The prototypes can be found in `include/elemental/imports/plcg.hpp <../../../../include/elemental/imports/plcg.hpp>`_, while the implementations are in `external/plcg/parallel_lcg.cpp <../../../../external/plcg/parallel_lcg.cpp>`_.

 Datatypes
 ---------